-- 3.1 The Tenant is a registered under company number: 09534111 and holds a long leasehold interest at a peppercorn rent for the Learie Constantine Centre, 43 47 Dudden Hill Lane, NW10 2ET.
-The Tenant purchased the lease from the Council on 9th October 1998 for the term of 99 years from 1st April 1997, of which approximately 77 years remain.
-The Council owns the freehold interest of the site. - 3.2 The Tenant has for some time wanted to improve its community centre to better suit its service needs and replace the existing building that is coming to the end of its useful life.
+- 3.1 The Tenant is a registered under company number: 05828898 and holds a long leasehold interest at a peppercorn rent for The Brent Indian Community Centre site at 19 Dudden Hill Lane, NW10 2ET.
+The Tenant purchased the lease from the Council on 01st April 1997 for the term of 99 years from 1st April 1997, of which approximately 80 years remain.
+The Council owns the freehold interest of the site. - 3.2 The Tenant has for some time wanted to improve its community centre to better suit its service needs and replace the existing building that is coming to the end of its useful life. - 3.3 It should be noted that in May 2017, Brent Council and the Tenant entered into a non-contractual Memorandum of Understanding (MOU) that set out an 'in principle' approach for redeveloping the Brent Indian Community Centre site for a new community centre and a residential scheme, whereby the Council will continue to own the freehold of the site. - 3.4 In December 2019, Cabinet approved to bring forward the redevelopment of the Brent Indian Community Centre as part of the New Council Homes Programme and in January 2020, the Council secured Planning Permission to redevelop the Brent Indian Community Centre site for 29 affordable homes and new community centre. - 3.5 In order for the Council to progress the project beyond planning permission, it is essential for Brent to agree with the Tenant the following:

-- 3.3 It should be noted that in May 2013, Cabinet approved a redevelopment strategy for the Learie Constantine Centre site for a new community centre and residential scheme.
-In January 2014, Brent Council and the Tenant entered into a non-contractual Memorandum of Understanding (MOU) that set out 'in principle' the approach to the redevelopment and ownership whereby the Council will continue to own the freehold of the site. - 3.4 In October 2019, the Council secured Planning Permission to redevelop the Learie Constantine Centre site and deliver 26 homes on top of a new community centre. - 3.5 In order for the Council to progress the project beyond planning permission, it is essential for Brent to agree with the Tenant the following: - Deed of Surrender: in order to secure vacant possession of the Learie Constantine Centre site to enable demolition and construction.
-The Council will provide temporary accommodation to the Tenant at Design Works to receive vacant position of the site for redevelopment of the Learie Constantine Centre. - Agreement for Lease: the terms and conditions within which the Tenant will occupy their new community centre premises.
-The Heads of Terms of this Agreement for Lease are highlighted below: - > Tenant: Learie Constantine West Indian Association - ➤ Lease Term: 125 years - Rent: Annual peppercorn rent - Type of Lease: Landlord to maintain and repair common areas and external parts of the building and recover proportion from tenant by way of service charge - ➤ 1954 Act protection: Lease inside Part 2 Landlord and Tenant Act 1954. - Use: Community events and activities (Class D1) - > Existing lease: Tenant to surrender existing lease - 3.6 It should be noted that there are limited alternative options for the Council to consider given that the tenant has such a long leasehold on the current site.
-Without agreement to the recommendations above, the Council would either have to stop the redevelopment proposals or dispose the site with little prospect of achieving the same community and affordable housing benefits. - 3.7 An external firm of valuers (Messrs Wilks Head & Eve) was instructed to provide a Valuation Report (Appendix 7).
-The Valuation Report confirms that the best consideration requirements of s123 of the Local Government Act 192 are satisfied. - 3.8 The Designworks is a multi-let, three-storey commercial office building, which is located by the junction of Park Parade and Rucklidge Avenue, Harlesden London NW10.
-The property is served by good transport network and the Willesden
+- Deed of Surrender: in order to secure vacant possession of the Brent Indian Community Centre site to enable demolition and construction. - Agreement for Lease: the terms and conditions within which the Tenant will occupy their new community centre premises.
+The Heads of Terms are highlighted below: - Tenant: The Brent Indian Community Centre - ➤ Lease Term: 125 years - > Rent: Annual peppercorn rent - Type of Lease: Landlord to maintain and repair common areas and external parts of the building and recover proportion from tenant by way of service charge - ➤ 1954 Act protection: Lease inside Part 2 Landlord and Tenant Act 1954. - Use: Community events and activities (Class F2(b)) - Existing lease: Tenant to surrender existing lease - 3.6 It should be noted that there are limited alternative options for the Council to consider given that the tenant has such a long leasehold on the current site.
+Without agreement to the recommendations above, the Council would either have to stop the redevelopment proposals or dispose the site with little prospect of achieving the same community and affordable housing benefits. - 3.7 An external firm of valuers (Messrs Wilks Head & Eve) were instructed to provide a Valuation Report.
+The Valuation Report confirms that the best consideration requirements of s123 of the Local Government Act 192 are satisfied.
+See Appendix 4 for the Valuation Report. - 3.8 2A Villiers Road, Willesden, NW2 5PH is owned by the Shree Kshatriya Association UK and is within walking distance of the existing Brent Indian Community Centre.
+It is served by good transport networks and has the necessary facilities/amenities and access to meet the Tenant's temporary accommodation requirements.